adnanh/webhook/README.md

 By performing a simple HTTP GET or POST request to that endpoint, your specified redeploy script would be executed.
 Neat!

+_Note_: Be sure to send the webhook body using `Content type: application/json`.
+Using other content types won't work.

 However, hook defined like that could pose a security threat to your system, because anyone who knows your endpoint, can send a request and execute your command.
 To prevent that, you can use the `"trigger-rule"` property for your hook, to specify the exact circumstances under which the hook would be triggered.
 For example, you can use them to add a secret that you must supply as a parameter in order to successfully trigger the hook.
 Please check out the [Hook rules page](docs/Hook-Rules.md) for detailed list of available rules and their  usage.

 ## Templates